pietropirani/pietropirani.github.io/README.md

 I'm currently doing an online web development course, so far I only used front end stuff to build this website.
 Contributions are more than welcome :)

+If you wanna check the website, it's hosted here as well: https://focused-perlman-a06f50.netlify.com/